uuu-tech/Netflix-SQL-Project/Easy Business SQL Questions/README.md

 ### 2. **Most Popular Genre**

-- **Question**: Write a query to find the total number of movies and TV shows available on the platform.
+- **Question**: Write a query to find the top 5 most common genres listed in the Netflix dataset.

 - **Answer**: